pombredanne/vegrid/README.md

-# Fluid Sassy - Grid System
+# veGrid - Grid System

 ## A CSS grid system by Adonis K. using SASS